Automata-based Controller Synthesis for Stochastic Systems: A Game Framework via Approximate Probabilistic Relations: Problem Formulation

 where $\mathbf{s}$ is the \emph{robust satisfaction probability} guaranteed by $\mathbf{C}_{\rho}$. \end{problem} Meanwhile, for some other logical properties, \emph{e.g.,} safe-LTL$_F$~\cite{Saha2014Automated}, all infinite output sequences that violate these properties have a finite bad prefix~\cite[Section 2.2]{Kupferman2001Model}.
 Thus, we model such properties with DFAs that accept all bad prefixes, and an upper bound of the violation probability is of interest.
 This results in a \emph{problem of worst-case violation} as defined below. \begin{problem} \emph{(Worst-case Violation)} Consider a gDTSG $\mathfrak{D} =(X,U,W,X_0,T,Y,h)$ and a property $(\mathcal{A},H)$.
 The \emph{problem of worst-case violation} is to design a control strategy $\mathbf{C}_{\rho}$ for Player~\uppercase\expandafter{\romannumeral1} such that for any control strategy $\mathbf{C}_{\lambda}$ for Player~\uppercase\expandafter{\romannumeral2}, we have

 with $\mathbf{v}$ being the \emph{worst-case violation probability} ensured by $\mathbf{C}_{\rho}$. \end{problem} {\bf Running example (continued).}

 Here, we focus on the following property $\psi$: within $20$ time steps (i.e., $H=20$), if the output of the system starts from $[0,2]$, it should stay within $[-2,2]$; if it instead starts from $[-1.8,0]$, it should then stay within $[-1.8,1.8]$.
 The DFA for modeling $\psi$ is shown in Figure~\ref{fig:case}.
-Here, we focus on the problem of worst-case violation corresponding to this DFA.
+Here, we focus on the problem of worst-case violation corresponding to this DFA. \begin{remark} To construct a DFA for modeling the desired property, one can first write down the temporal logic formula corresponding to this property, e.g., safe-LTL$_F$ or co-safe-LTL$_F$ formulae.
+Alternatively, one can also translate the desired property written in natural language into a temporal logic formula using the results in~\cite{Buzhinsky2019Formalization}.
+Having the logical formula, one can then build the corresponding DFA using existing tools such as SPOT~\cite{DuretLutz2016Spot}. \end{remark}